Last Update: Sunday, April 6, 2008

 -va -vano

 Avere is regular in the imperfect, but essere, bere, dire and fare are irregular.
 The stem of essere becomes er- for io, tu, lui/lei and loro, and it does not take the v, while the stem for noi and voi is era- and it does take the v.
-The stems for bere, dire and fare are derived from the old Latin infinitives, and are beve-, dice-, and face- and they take the regular endings of the imperfect.
+The stems for bere, dire, fare, porre and tradurre are slightly irregular: beve-, dice-, face-, pone-, and traduce- but they take the regular endings of the imperfect.

 Avevo fame.
 I was hungry.